The questions parents ask

 Access and pricing

-The practical questions about free access, Premium, and the relationship with Luminoo.
+The practical questions about free access and Premium.

 Is there a free version?

 Yes.
-You can browse the library freely, and signed-in free accounts can unlock one story each day.
-Premium opens the full library.
+You can browse the whole library for free, and a free account unlocks one new story every day.
+Premium opens everything, and is free to try for 7 days.

 How much is Dreamtime Premium?